mailchimp/content-style-guide/06-web-elements.html.md

 ### Radio Buttons

-Use title case for headings and sentence case for the buttons.
+Use title case for headings and sentence case for button fields.

 ### Related articles